 Did you know that 80% of your blog readers never read past the headline?
-The headline is probably the most important part of your blog post.
-Without a well crafted headline, your content can be stunning, outstanding, exceptionally wonderful, but no-one is going to find out because no-one is going to bother to read any of it.
+That’s why the headline is probably the most important part of your blog post.
+Your content can be stunning, outstanding, exceptionally wonderful, but without a well crafted headline, nobody will know because no-one is going to bother to read any of it.

 Compare these two headlines: